top of page

 How might we simplify access and empower residents to engage with their local government?

-Austin reported less than a 20% engagement in local elections, and many residents feel issues and representative engagement are inaccessible and too complex and time consuming.
+In 2019, Austin reports less than 20% engagement in local elections, and many residents feel issues and representative engagement are inaccessible and too complex and time consuming.
 Low civic engagement results in less information circulating between residents and elected representatives.

 Home: Services